FINRAOS/JTAF-ExtWebDriver/README.md

 Running Tests
 ==============
-ExtWebDriver uses Maven failsafe plugin to execute the integration tests.
-Each test runs against a locally deployed app (using Jetty server) using HtmlUnitDriver.
-You can execute all the tests by executing:
+ExtWebDriver uses Maven plugins to execute both the unit and integration tests.
+The integration tests run against a locally deployed app (using Jetty server) using HtmlUnitDriver.
+You can execute all of the tests by executing:
 ```sh
 mvn verify
 ```
 You can run individual tests by executing it from your IDE or through command line.
-You need to deploy the app locally first before executing your tests independently.
+If you want to run a integration test, you need to deploy the app locally first before execution.

 License Type
 =============